ruuda/blog/posts/musium.md

 It runs on a Raspberri Pi,
 and I can control it from my local network using a webinterface.
-I’ve been using it on a daily basis for years, but it’s still far from complete.
+I’ve been using it on a daily basis for years, but it’s far from finished.
-It’s extremely polished in some areas, but implementing pause and skip are still on my to do list.
+It’s polished in many areas,
+but implementing pause and skip is something I haven’t gotten to yet.

 <p style="text-align: center">
 <img